 Garlic, olive oil, egg yolk, and a touch lemon juice make up this extraordinarily popular sauce called alioli.
-The sauce is originally from the Roman times and the name from the Catalan words all for garlic and oli for oil.
+The sauce is originally from the Roman times.
+Its name came from the Catalan words all for garlic and oli for oil.
 Simple to make, alioli is delicious on everything from potatoes to fish and even vegetables.
-Since we do not have a word for it in English and it is very similar to mayonnaise, we’ll simply call it “garlic mayonnaise.”
+Since there isn't a word for it in English and it is very similar to mayonnaise, we’ll simply call it “garlic mayonnaise.”

-Homemade Spanish mayonnaise simply made with olive oil, egg, and a touch of lemon juice.
-It is used for many dishes, including ensaladilla rusa, the Spanish version of Potato Salad.
+Homemade Spanish mayonnaise is simply made with olive oil, egg, and a touch of lemon juice.
+It is used for many dishes, including ensaladilla rusa, the Spanish version of potato salad.
 It is still made fresh (with the help of a hand mixer or food processor) and poured directly into the dish being prepared.

-This marine sauce is based on fish stock and includes white wine, onions, and a touch of parsley.
-You might also see this sauce called pescadora.
-It is part of many soups and stews in the Spanish kitchen, such as Almejas a la Pescadora.
+This marine sauce is based on fish stock, including white wine, onions, and a touch of parsley.
+This sauce might also be called pescadora.
+It is part of many soups and stews in the Spanish kitchen, such as almejas a la pescadora.

-This vegetable sauce comes from the region of Cataluna and is made of garlic, onions, eggplant, zucchini, tomatoes, peppers and of course, olive oil.
+This vegetable sauce comes from the region of Cataluña and is made with garlic, onions, eggplant, zucchini, tomatoes, peppers, and of course, olive oil.
 It is similar to the Southern French sauce ratatouille.
 A popular dish served is bacalao con samfaina (cod fish with vegetables).

 Sofrito is a sauce made of tomatoes, garlic, onions, and olive oil.
-Sometimes it includes peppers as well.
-It can accompany dishes such as tortilla Espanola or it may be an ingredient in a dish.
-If a Spanish cook is in a hurry at home, he or she may simply open a can of tomato sauce and add it to a pan of sautéed onion and garlic, rather than starting with fresh tomatoes.
+Sometimes, it includes peppers as well.
+It can accompany dishes such as tortilla española or it may be an ingredient in a dish.
+If a Spanish cook is in a hurry at home, he or she may simply open a can of tomato sauce and add it to a pan of sautéed onions and garlic, rather than starting with fresh tomatoes.

-This sauce owes its name and color to the parsley that is the main ingredient.
+This sauce owes its name and color to the parsley, which its main ingredient.
 It also includes garlic, olive oil, and white wine.
-It is used many fish and shellfish dishes including salmon with salsa verde.
+It is used in many fish and shellfish dishes, including salmon en salsa verde.

 Spanish vinaigrette is made by mixing vinegar, olive oil, onions, and herbs.
 Sometimes capers or sardines are added for a bit of extra flavor.